 G. Good organizational skills

-H. The ability to administer & assign fairly, ethically, & impartially to both the umpires and the schools
+H. The ability to administer & assign fairly, ethically, & impartially to both the officials and the schools

-I. The ability to provide necessary written communications and documents for MLUA Board members, umpires and the schools
+I. The ability to provide necessary written communications and documents for MLUA Board members, officials and the schools

 J. Current working knowledge of ArbiterSports web assigning application.

-2. Guidelines for Assigning Umpires
+2. Guidelines for Assigning Officials

 A. Provide best officiating services possible to all schools regardless of location and/or level of performance.

-B. Consider level of game play / rivalry when assigning games (i.e. do not assign 2
+B. Consider level of game play / rivalry when assigning games.

-experienced umpires to a game between 2 inexperienced teams when there is 1 experienced & 1 rookie umpire assigned to a high-level rivalry game at the same time.)

-C. Seek outside staffing (umpires from other geographic area) when needs warrant doing so.
+C. Seek outside staffing (officials from other geographic area) when needs warrant doing so.

-D. Consider the umpire's rating, geographic location, level of competition and availability when making assignments.
+D. Consider the official's rating, geographic location, level of competition and availability when making assignments.

-E. Consider the continued growth and development of umpire personnel.
+E. Consider the continued growth and development of official personnel.

 F. Direct questions, concerns, and/or problems occurring in games to the appropriate officer or chairperson, so that these situations can be quickly resolved.

-G. Not make more than one assignment for an umpire that will put that umpire in a position
+G. Not make more than one assignment for an official that will put that official in a position

 to be potentially late for the second contest.